Table of Contents (click to expand)

-- Most traders would use the first sell target and sell between 30 – 50% of the funds that have been used in the trade.
+- Most traders would use the first sell target and sell between 30 – 50% of the funds used in the trade.
 So basically, if you get three targets, you would set up three sell orders.
-Target 1 with 30 – 50% of your trade size, target 2 with 30 – 40% and target 3 with 10 – 30%.
-Keep in mind, that the higher the target, the smaller the chance that it will be reached.
-So if you don’t like to end up with a fraction of your investment as bag holder, you should maybe prefer a conservative route.
-Some of the channels we present offer sometimes signals based on special information.
-Here it is advised not to be too conservative, as these trading signals can explode to unbelievable heights.
+Target 1 with 30 – 50% of your trade size, target 2 with 30 – 40%, and target 3 with 10 – 30%.
+Remember that the higher the target, the smaller the chance it will be reached.
+So if you don’t like to end up with a fraction of your investment as a bag holder, you should prefer a conservative route.
+Some of the channels we present sometimes offer signals based on unique information.
+It is advised not to be too conservative here, as these trading signals can explode to unbelievable heights.

 - Dumps are likely to happen sometimes.
 You trade altcoins against BTC – this is risky per se, as everything depends on how Bitcoin moves.
 Bitcoin rushes, altcoins dump.
 Bitcoin dumps, altcoins dump.
 This is normal.
 The best environment for all crypto trading signals and crypto altcoin trading, in general, is when Bitcoin moves sideways.
 So be prepared for the dump upfront and keep 30% of your total funds in Bitcoin to be able to buy the dip and hedge yourself out.
 Don’t blame the signal providers for that.
 Bitcoin’s next move is difficult to predict, so they can’t foresee every upcoming drop.
 However, they will surely help you on the way up with good recommendations on what to buy in that particular dip.